spacetimewave/spacetimewave-web/docs/CONFIG.md

     ```console
     $ pnpm create @eslint/config
-    √ How would you like to use ESLint? · style
+    √ How would you like to use ESLint? · problems
     √ What type of modules does your project use? · esm
-    √ Which framework does your project use? · none
+    √ Which framework does your project use? · react
-    √ Does your project use TypeScript? · No / Yes
+    √ Does your project use TypeScript? · typescript
     √ Where does your code run? · browser
-    √ How would you like to define a style for your project? · guide
-    √ Which style guide do you want to follow? · standard-with-typescript
-    √ What format do you want your config file to be in? · JSON

     The config that you've selected requires the following dependencies:

-    eslint-config-standard-with-typescript@latest @typescript-eslint/eslint-plugin@^6.4.0 eslint@^8.0.1 eslint-plugin-import@^2.25.2 eslint-plugin-n@^15.0.0 || ^16.0.0  eslint-plugin-promise@^6.0.0 typescript@*
+    globals, @eslint/js, typescript-eslint, eslint-plugin-react, eslint
     √ Would you like to install them now? · No / Yes
     √ Which package manager do you want to use? · pnpm
     ```

+11. Remove ESLint configuration file (.eslintrc.cjs) created by Vite.
+We are going to use eslint.config.js file created with the previous command.

+12. If you use VSCode IDE, install `ESLint` extension.
+Then, add to _.vscode/settings.json_ the following settings to set ESLint as default linter.

+    ```console
+    {
+        ...
+        "eslint.format.enable": true
+    }
+    ```

-11. Install `eslint-config-prettier` to turn-off eslint rules that are unnecessary or might conflict with Prettier.
+13. Install `eslint-config-prettier` to turn-off eslint rules that are unnecessary or might conflict with Prettier.
 Install `eslint-config-prettier` to run Prettier as an Eslint-rule.

     ```console
     $ pnpm add -D eslint-config-prettier eslint-plugin-prettier
     ```

-12. Add unit tests.
+14. Add unit tests.
 We will need to install the following development dependencies.

     ```console
     $ pnpm add -D jest @types/jest ts-jest ts-node